 The climate in the Blue Mountains varies with elevation, though is more temperate than the lower parts of Sydney.
 The average minimum and maximum temperatures for Katoomba are 12.6 and 23.1 degrees Celsius in January and 2.5 and 9.2 in July.

-The nearest airport is Sydney’s Kingsford Smith, served domestically by Qantas, Jetstar, Skytrans and Tiger Airways, and regionally by Aeropelican, Brindabella, Jetstar, QantasLink and Rex.
+The nearest airport is Sydney’s Kingsford Smith, served domestically by Qantas, Jetstar, and Skytrans, and regionally by Aeropelican, Brindabella, Jetstar, QantasLink and Rex.
 There are over 75 hotels, resorts, motels and lodges within the region for your next holiday to the Blue Mountains.